 How To Use HSA Funds for Byte Treatment

 There are a few different ways to access your HSA funds.
-Some accounts issue a linked card that you can use just like a debit or credit card.
-As long as you use it for a qualifying expense, you’ll have no issue.
-If you use it for an unqualified expense, however, those funds will incur a 20% penalty and you’ll need to pay income taxes on them.
+Some accounts issue a card you can use just like a debit or credit card.
+As long as you use it for a qualifying expense, you’ll have no issues.
+If you use it for an unqualified expense, however, you’ll incur a 20% penalty and you’ll need to pay income taxes on that money.
 You can simply enter your card information at checkout or contact your Byte advisor for assistance.

 Some accounts will issue checks that are specifically linked to your account.
 Others will let you use an online account to pay bills.
 You might also be able to reimburse yourself by writing an HSA check to yourself or transferring money directly into a personal account.
 You can only reimburse yourself, however, for expenses that occurred after you established your HSA.